 - Adaptive: The space adapts to changes in the expectations of the student learning experience.

 - Technological: The space supports a variety of technologies.

 - Interconnected: The physical and digital spaces for learning are connected (Edtech)

 Let go of traditional teacher spaces

-The average teacher space takes upto 25% of the classroom.
-Which makes it look more like a clutter.
+The average teacher space takes up to 25% of the classroom.
+Which makes it look more like cluttered.
 Integrate better technologies and move all the clutter into the cloud, so cloud sharing between alumni can be facilitated.
 The dreaded file cabinet is not going to work in your modern workspace anyway.

 So how can we help?!
 At our next conference!
 The Implementing Collaborative Pedagogy Conference will bring together thought leaders to share insights and case studies on the best strategies to engage staff with innovative teaching and learning practices and set students up with the soft skills they need to be able to thrive in the modern world.